faisalomari/BrainCT/README.md

 ## Conclusion

 This project demonstrates the use of various machine learning and deep learning models for brain disease detection using medical images.
 The combination of data augmentation and different model architectures allows for accurate and reliable disease prediction.

-For further details and specific model performance, please refer to the individual model directories and evaluation results.

 ---